herrmit/co-merge-cherry-pick-rebase/README.md

 From the starting point you can try one of the other make targets like, `make merge`, `make cherry-pick*`, etc.

-**Hint:** To avoid merge conflicts every commit consists one one new file.
+**Hint 1:** To avoid merge conflicts every commit consists one one new file.

+**Hint 2:** Pay attention.
+When you clone this repo then copy `Makefile` to another empty directory.
+Otherwise your cloned `.git` directory will be overwritten.

 ## Inspect the results